An Alternative Issue Tracking Dataset of Public Jira Repositories: Relevance of the Dataset

 \paragraph{Issue evolution studies and support.} A key focus of ITSs (over traditional requirements) is the ongoing evolutionary refinement of the issues~\cite{Ernst_empiRE_2012}, where information is gained and refined over time as developers and stakeholders collaborate to address the issues.
 This evolution has not been studied directly, possibly because no such dataset existed.\footnote{Heck and Zaidman~\cite{Heck_IWPSE_2013} investigated the requirements evolution in ITSs, but to the best of our knowledge did not investigate the historical changes.} This Jira dataset provides the historical changes for each issue, allowing for a direct investigation of issue evolution.

-\paragraph{User support analysis.} Understanding and supporting users is an important area of software engineering research.
+\paragraph{User support analysis.} Understanding and supporting users is an important area of SE research.
 While bug reports have been thoroughly explored, and feature requests are now receiving much more attention, the concept of customer relationship management is a much broader topic.
 Customer relationship management involves integrating artefacts, tools, and workflows to successfully initiate, maintain, and (if necessary) terminate customer relationships~\cite{Reinartz_JMR_2004}.
 Jira stores a number of user support issue types, all of which combine together to tell a story about the users of these software products.
-Possible areas of investigation include support ticket escalation prediction~\cite{Montgomery_RE_2017}, investigating sentiment of customer and developer communication~\cite{Ortu_MSR_2016}, and linking customer support issues to created issues in other parts of the system.
+Possible areas of investigation include support ticket escalation prediction~\cite{Montgomery_RE_2017} and investigating sentiment of customer and developer communication~\cite{Ortu_MSR_2016}.